 When launching a sandbox based on your blueprint, the user/API/CI process can enter input parameters that will be used by your application and optionally used by the application scripts.
-In this article we will describe how to declare which parameters are required by your application, how to pass user inputs from you blueprint to your application and how to use parameters in your application script.
-In this article we will include an example that covers the use of parameters for both the configuration of the cloud provider network (opening the required port for incoming traffic) and the configuration of an Apache server (which will listen to the defined port).
+In this article we describe how to declare which parameters are required by your application, how to pass user inputs from your blueprint to your application and how to use parameters in your application scripts.
+We present an example that covers the use of parameters for both the configuration of the cloud provider network (opening the required port for incoming traffic) and the configuration of an Apache server (which will listen to the defined port).

 In this article:

 - Using Parameters in Application Scripts